androdri1998/stopwatch-react/README.md

 # stopwatch-react

-This is a react project that builds a stopwatch
+This is a stopwatch project build with react.js

 # Setup